 At many events, guests will have taken the initiative to organise evening drinks (the night before) and breakfast meetings on the day.
-Your Year in PR has both – check out the Facebook community for details.
+Build Your Audience Live will have both – check out the Facebook community for details.

 3. Be active on social media during the event

 Most live events have a dedicated hashtag – which groups together content on the same topic – that is promoted in well in advance of the event.
-The event hashtag for Your Year in PR is #YYIPR17.
+The event hashtag for Build Your Audience Live is #BYA2019.

 Don’t wait until you get to the event to start posting and using the hashtag.
 Sharing updates about your journey, pre-event drinks, hotel breakfast – or anything else you think will help you make a connection with guests and speakers – will help break the ice.

 Tagging other guests – and speakers – into your social media updates, retweeting and re-sharing other people’s content and engaging with conversations going on around the event will mean your avatar keeps popping up – making you more memorable to other delegates.

 When you take the microphone to ask a question, you’ll usually be asked to introduce yourself – which instantly makes you more memorable.
 So don’t be shy about asking questions at the events you attend.

 Make asking questions a priority in your informal conversations too; there’s no bigger turnoff than meeting someone at an event who can’t stop talking about themselves.